Cadry's Kitchen

 And of course, it’s great alongside homemade or store-bought hummus, kalamata olive hummus, or even sun-dried tomato hummus.

-Keep the dip in a covered container in the refrigerator for up to four days.
+Keep the dip in an airtight container in the refrigerator for up to four days.
 The flavors will continue to deepen and improve.

 Don’t worry if the liquid has separated a bit.
 Simply give it a stir before serving.